• Skip to primary navigation

 • Whole Egg: Eggs are there to add a little bit of leavening as well as richness.

-• Cinnamon: Ground cinnamon is the star of this cookie.
-It warms the whole dish and pairs beautifully with the dates.
+• Cinnamon: Ground cinnamon is the star of this cookie and my soft cinnamon sugar cookies as well!
+It warms the whole dough and pairs beautifully with the dates.
 Choose a high quality cinnamon such as saigon or ceylon.

 • Salt: The kosher salt is essential in this recipe.
 It plays a supporting roll balancing the flavors and all of that sugar!
 Kosher salt is lass salty than table salt and a teaspoon weighs less than other finer ground varieties.